 It’s a similar dynamic in hiring.
 Candidates and companies alike want to put their best foot forward, but they also want to be realistic.
 If a candidate and a job don’t match up, the relationship may not last long.
 And that’s a risk when you consider how costly and disappointing it is to both parties when an employee or a job doesn’t work out.

 Too often organizations aren’t putting their best foot forward.
 They write job posts that are internally focused and loaded with phrases and concepts that only insiders can understand.
 Hiring teams don’t go out of their way to provide clarity about the position and the company.
 And while they still get applications because they’re the ones with the job, that power dynamic is shifting.
 The candidate experience is becoming more and more important in recruiting all the time.

 A job post is a window into an organization.
 If potential candidates feel like the hiring team is focused solely on their own needs, it reflects poorly on the organization as a whole.
 It may signal to job seekers that the organization doesn’t focus enough on the employee experience in general.
 It’s past time for organizations to look at job posts from the perspective of the candidates.

 It’s not just about selling your job, so clarity is key here.
-Your job post has to paint a clear and comprehensive picture.
-(Inclusive content is key.)
+Your job post has to paint a clear and comprehensive picture (through inclusive content as well as language).
 That way both parties are on the same page (i.e., their values and life goals are aligned) from the very start of the hiring process.

 It’s vital to make it stupid-simple for job seekers by putting whatever you have to say right in the job post.
 Describe your organization and culture succinctly and accurately.
 Be transparent about the job and what you expect from the person who fills the role.
 And prove that you take care of employees by listing benefits, perks, and your commitment to diversity and inclusion (i.e., show, don’t tell).